mmcdonald3009/cinnamondesktop_cinnamenu_default/README.md

 1. Copy 11_cinnamon.gschema.override into /usr/share/glib-2.0/schemas.<br>Then as su/sudo run this in a terminal:# glib-compile-schemas /usr/share/glib-2.0/schemas/<br>
 2. Copy /etc/xdg/autostart/z_login.desktop into /etc/xdg/autostart/.
 This calls a script (z_login.sh) that runs at user login.<br>
-3. Make a directory: /usr/share/customscripts and copy the files z_login.sh and 9999.json into it.<br>
+3. Make a directory: /usr/share/customscripts and copy the file z_login.sh into it.<br>
- (9999.json is just a modified to my requirements copy of /usr/share/cinnamon/applets/Cinnamenu@json/4.0/settings-schema.json).
-You might want change 4.0 to 5.8 on later Cinnamon versions or if using actual Mint.<br> You also might want your own default Cinnamenu configuration ( custom layout, what appears, etc ) just change settings-schema.json to what you want and also save as a new 9999.json .<br>
 4. Run in terminal:# chmod +x /usr/share/customscripts/z_login.sh.
 <br>